qualcomm-linux/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

    .. note:: BitBake fetch errors are typically intermittent fetch failures.
 To resolve these errors, retry :ref:`step 1a <launcher_compile_step>`.
 If the issue persists, see :ref:`BitBake Fetcher Error <do_fetch_error_1>` for a solution.

-2. Flash with the default configuration.
+2. Flash the software with the default configuration.

    .. note:: Before you flash the software, ensure that the device is in Emergency Download (EDL) mode.
 For more information on how to force the device into EDL mode, see :ref:`Move to EDL mode <section_vgg_mly_v1c>`.

    a.
 Flash the software by selecting the device on which you want to flash the compiled software.
-If multiple devices are connected, select the correct target device:
+If multiple devices are connected, select the correct target device.

       .. image:: ../../media/k2c-qli-build-ga/flash.png